adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 - Import the banking dataset using Azure TabularDataset Factory
 - Data is then cleaned and transformed using the cleaning function in train.py
-- AutoML was configured and a run was submitted to find the model with the best performace
+- AutoML was configured and a run was submitted to find the model with the best performance
 - The best model was saved

 The best performing model was a Voting Ensemble model with an accuracy of 91.78%.
 The hyper parameters of the model were as follows: